MWDelaney/ZeroPoint/README.md

 With first-class support for GitHub Pages and Netlify, ZeroPoint has everything you need to get started building your website, including:

 * 🗺️ A simple, easy-to-understand project structure powered by [Eleventy](https://11ty.dev)
-* ⚒️ Sass and JavaScript compilation and minification
+* ⚒️ Modern Sass and JavaScript compilation with [esbuild](https://esbuild.github.io/)
+* 🖼️ Automatic image optimization and responsive images
+* 📱 Progressive Web App (PWA) manifest generation
+* 🔍 SEO-friendly meta tag generation
 * 🚀 Optional automated deployment to GitHub Pages or Netlify
+* 📦 ES Modules throughout for modern JavaScript development

 With ZeroPoint you can build your website with the tools you know and love, and deploy it to the platform of your choice with ease.